TracyChacon/Projects-freeCodeCamp.org/reference.md

 selection.style('color', (d) => {})
 ```

-The style() method is not limited to setting the color - it can be used with other CSS properties as well.
+The `style()` method is not limited to setting the color - it can be used with other CSS properties as well.

-Add the style() method to the code in the editor to set the color of the h2 elements conditionally.
-Write the callback function so if the data value is less than 20, it returns red, otherwise it returns green.
+Add the `style()` method to the code in the editor to set the color of the `h2` elements conditionally.
+Write the callback function so if the data value is less than `20`, it returns `red`, otherwise it returns `green`.

 Note: You can use if-else logic, or the ternary operator.